 Styles have become more relaxed since then.
-Modern styles often involve dress pants and a dress shirt on full display.
-Men’s dress shirts are not always hidden under a jacket anymore.
+For example, modern styles often involve dress pants and a shirt on full display.
+Also, men’s shirts are not always hidden under a jacket anymore.

 Dress Shirt Sizes

-When you are purchasing a dress shirt off-the-rack, you have limited size choices.
+When you are purchasing an off-the-rack shirt, you have limited size choices.
 That’s because the clothing industry cannot account for every body shape.

 It would not be a realistic business model, and it would lead to a lot of waste.
 But it can work as best it can with generalizations.
 Instead, they take an average run of measurements, which result in shirts more or less fit.

 Still, shirts come in all kinds of shapes and sizes; each one is unique.
 That’s because there hasn’t been set a standard for what a company considers, let’s say, medium size.